 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Falls are the major culprit when it comes to injury.
-A 2012 AAP report notes that botched somersaults and flips are often the cause of cervical spine injuries with permanent injury.
+- Falls are the major culprit when it comes to injury.
+According to the American Academy of Pediatrics, botched somersaults and flips are often the cause of cervical spine injuries with permanent injury.

-If you do have a trampoline, here are some safety rules that should be followed at all times:
+If you already have a trampoline and want to keep using it, here are some safety rules that should be followed at all times:

 - Only allow one person to jump at a time.